This article has links to products and services we love, which we may make commission from.

 How to Get to South Queensferry From Edinburgh

-You can drive and park in South Queensferry (very busy during summer), take a train to Dalkeith (ten-minute walk to the shore) or even cycle from Edinburgh.
+You can drive and park in South Queensferry (very busy during summer), take a train to Dalmeny (ten-minute walk to the shore) or even cycle from Edinburgh.

 A trip South Queensferry could easily be married up with a day trip to the Kingdom of Fife (where I’m from) to visit the old historic capital of Scotland, Dunfermline, the fishing villages of the East Neuk, and Prince William and Princess Kate’s old stomping ground, St Andrews.
 Keep reading to find out more.